Skip to main content

 Price history graph example

-Not all dealers list the price of the car.
+However, not all dealers list the price of the car.
 You have a couple of options at this point.
 You can either request an internet price quote or call the dealer to verify the price and check if it is still in stock.
 If you call, ask for the internet sales manager.
 Also, make a note of the vehicle identification number (VIN) of the vehicle you are asking about.
-These are displayed for each car on the Edmunds inventory pages.
+These are displayed for each car on the Edmunds inventory pages under the Vehicle Summary section.
 The VIN will help the salesperson locate the car more quickly.

 If the vehicle you're interested in has been sold, the dealership will likely try to find one that's comparably equipped, but the prices and options may vary.
-If you are having trouble deciding which vehicle to choose, ask yourself this question: "Do I want the least expensive vehicle or the one that most closely matches my preferred options?"
+At this point, it's up to you to decide if you want a vehicle that matches most closely or the most affordable alternative.

 Next steps